ernst01/go-start-http-api/README.md

 ## Dockerfile

 The Dockerfile has 3 steps: The first one builds your application, the second one is meant for testing, and the final step produces a small image from `scratch`.
-As best practice the final image runs a non-root.
+As best practice the final image runs as non-root.

 ## Makefile